Grant Elliott is poised to become the first New Zealand cricketer to play an international match in Pakistan for more than 13 years.

 Elliott was satisfied with the due diligence taken.

-"We get the reports from all the relevant agencies such as FICA (the Federation of International Cricket Associations) and independent security firms.
+"We get the reports from all the relevant agencies.
 You assess the risks involved and make a decision as a family.
-Of course the players are getting paid but, if no one felt safe, no one would be going.
+Of course the players are getting paid but if no one felt safe, no one would be going.

 The World XI matches mark the third time international players have visited Pakistan since the March 2009 terrorist attack on the Sri Lankan team bus.